shlinkio/shlink-common/README.md

     It should be used when serving an app with a non-blocking IO server (like Swoole or ReactPHP), which persist services between requests.

-* `LocaleMiddleware`:

-    Sets the locale in the translator, based on the `Accapt-Language` header.

 * `IpAddress` (from [akrabat/ip-address-middleware](https://github.com/akrabat/ip-address-middleware) package):

     Improves detection of the remote IP address.